ververica/jupyter-vvp/README.md

 ## Installation and usage

-The Jupyter integration is implemented as custom magics, the code with instructions on how to build and use can be found in the [vvp-magics](vvp-magics) folder.
+The Jupyter integration is implemented as custom magics.
+The code with instructions on how to build and use can be found in the [vvp-magics](vvp-magics) folder.

 ## Documentation